d0z0/redis_analytics/README.md

 ### Does it have a cool dashboard?

-Yes, It uses the excellent [Morris.js](http://www.oesmith.co.uk/morris.js/) for the main dashboard and [Highcharts](http://www.highcharts.com) for drawing the various detailed graphs
+Yes, It uses the excellent [Morris.js](http://www.oesmith.co.uk/morris.js/) for graphs/charts

 ![Screenshot](https://github.com/saturnine/redis_analytics/raw/master/screenshot.png)